|

 Australian Curriculum, Assessment and Reporting Authority (ACARA)

-Languages Open the Door to a Bigger World - this project was carried out on behalf of the Department of Education, Employment and Workplace Relations (DEEWR) by the Asia Education Foundation (AEF) in partnership with the Australian Federation of Modern Language Teachers Associations (AFMLTA).
+Languages Open the Door to a Bigger World -this project was carried out on behalf of the Department of Education, Employment and Workplace Relations by the Asia Education Foundation (AEF) in partnership with the Australian Federation of Modern Language Teachers Associations (AFMLTA).
 It was funded as a national project through the School Languages Programme.
-The website:
+The website: 1. highlights the intercultural, intellectual and vocational benefits of learning languages to a range of key stakeholders 2. reinforces existing positive attitudes to languages education and assist in culture change in schools and school communities where there are negative attitudes; and 3. provides education authorities, schools and teachers with effective promotion and communication materials and products which can be used for a variety of purposes.

 Making Multicultural Australia for the 21st Century - one of Australia's leading sources of quality educational resources on multiculturalism.
 Teaching resources and strategies to understand cultural diversity and tolerance.
-More than 3500 pages of articles, research, teacher guides, lesson plans, audio interviews, video clips, Australian multicultural artworks.
+More than 3500 pages of articles, research, teacher guides, lesson plans, audio interviews, video clips, Australian multicultural artworks.Â

 Community Languages Australia - Australian Federation of Ethnic Schools and Associations (AFESA) - Information about enrolment, publications and professional development